uagc-it-readiness/front-end-development-course-info/Exercises/Exercise12/ReadMe.md

 In the scripts folder you will find a file named questions.js.

 - Answer the set of questions in that file with the spaces provided.
 - Add a reference to the file in index.html.
-The slides from 8/17 can help you if you don't remember.